Merino1999/Smile/README.md

-# Smile
+# Merino
-smile even if you fail... try to be better to succeed
+Even if you fail... try to be better.